Owasso football: Ram front revels in winning over fame

 Part of that success has been due to the play of Owasso’s deep group of defensive tackles.

-Michael Jamerson leads the unit with 16 tackles, while seniors Jaden Love, Kameron Bland and junior Ontario Wilson give the Rams a plethora of weapons on the inside of their 4-2 alignment.
+Michael Jamerson leads the unit with 16 tackles, while seniors Jaden Love, Kameron Bland, junior Ontario Wilson and sophomore Tyron Collins give the Rams a plethora of weapons on the inside of their 4-2 alignment.

 Jamerson has the highest potential as a college prospect with his 6-foot-2, 265-pound frame.
 The 15-year-old broke down the task of the Ram defensive tackles in its simplest terms.